The Many Benefits of Working Out at Home

 - When it comes to a public bathroom sink, a treadmill will contain over 74 times more bacteria.

-- An exercise bike possesses more than 39 times the germs than one cafeteria tray.
+- An exercise bike possesses 39 times more germs than one cafeteria tray.

-- More than 70 percent of germs harbored in gyms are harmful, and a portion are also antibiotic resistant.
+- More than 70 percent of germs harbored in gyms are harmful, and a portion is also antibiotic-resistant.